Fullstop000/rfcs/text/2018-10-15-batch-client-messages.md

 `BatchCommandsRequest`, dispatches them to engine layer, and then collects the `Response`s into `BatchCommandsResponse` and sends it to clients.

+### Implement in TiDB

+The implementation in TiDB is a little complex.
+One TiDB can establish many connections to one TiKV, and for every connection TiDB will construct a map to associate requests with some IDs.
+When send requests to TiKVs, TiDB needs to decide to wait for a while to collect a bigger batch or not.
+In our design it depends on TiKVs' load returned in `BatchCommandsResponse`.
+If it's greater than a configurable value, TiDB will wait 2 millisecond and then do the send.

 ### How TiKV knows its gRPC threads are busy

 TiKV gets CPU usage of gRPC threads by reading `/proc/<tikv-pid>/tasks/<grpc-tid>`, which is only avaliable on Linux.
-If gRPC CPU usage is greater than 80% in last 3 seconds, TiKV can tell clients it's in heavy load.
+If gRPC CPU usage is greater than 80% in last 1 seconds, TiKV can tell clients it's overload.

 ## Drawbacks

-## Alternatives

-## Unresolved questions
+As you can see we introduce a *wait algorithm* in TiDB, which must cause a higher latency when the algorithm works.
+However a bigger batch means less syscalls, and then less cost on network.
+So we must choose the *threshold* carefully to avoid potential performance drops.